-Real estate agents check their email everyday.
-That is, if they want to be a successful agent (aka the only ones worth spending time trying to recruit) They constantly need to know if a client, potential client, transaction coordinator, or managing broker is attempting to contact them.
-Real estate agents are very busy people, and like they do everything else, they check their email with a purpose.
+Real estate agents check their email every day.
+That is if they want to be a successful agent (aka the only ones worth spending time trying to recruit).
+They constantly need to know if a client, potential client, transaction coordinator, or managing broker is attempting to contact them.
+Real estate agents are very busy people, and they check their email with a purpose.

-Your recruiting email templates have to spark all the right points of interest from the get go.
+Your recruiting email templates and email templates for real estate agents have to spark all the right points of interest from the get-go.
 Otherwise, instead of TDLR, you might be looking at the dreaded DEBO (didn’t even bother to open).
-Use the techniques, methods, and tricks discussed below in order to get the highest response and interest rate possible.
+Use the techniques, methods, and tricks discussed below in order to get the highest response and interest rate possible for your email campaigns and recruiting real estate agents emails.
 Committing to a new structure and process of sending your recruiting email templates may not be your favorite pastime.
 We get it.
-But trust us when we say, you’ll thank yourself in the long run for making a change.
+But trust us when we say, you’ll thank yourself in the long run for making a change and focusing on effective real estate recruiting email campaigns.

 Headline “screamer” for recruiting email templates